Inger Prebensen

 Inger Elisabeth Prebensen (born 11 January 1945) is a Norwegian jurist and banker.

-She was born in Oslo.
+Biography

+Prebensen was born in Oslo on 11 January 1945.
+She is a daughter of Rolf Pedersen (1907–79) and Anna Margaretha Melhuus (1910–79).
+Her first marriage to Christopher Fougner Prebensen was dissolved in 1985, when she married Ole Pedersen.

+She graduated in jurisprudence from the University of Oslo in 1973.

 She has been director of the Norwegian Guarantee Institute for Export Credits, Kjøbmandsbanken, and Norges Postsparebank.
 She later had leading positions in the International Monetary Fund.